Bellator MMA: Summer Series 2012

-In the summer of 2012, Bellator held its second Summer Series which would feature a Light Heavyweight tournament that would decide a challenger for reigning Bellator Light Heavyweight Champion Christian M'Pumbu.
-The Summer Series started June 22, 2012, and was broadcast nationally on MTV2 for a total of three events.
-In the Light Heavyweight tournament, Attila Végh defeated Travis Wiuff with a knockout in the finals at Bellator 73 to become the 2012 Bellator Summer Series Light Heavyweight Tournament Champion.
-In addition to the Light Heavyweight tournament, Bellator also hosted a number of featured bouts, including a third fight between Marius Zaromskis and Waachiim Spiritwolf at Bellator 72.
-Bellator also finished two season six tournaments with Karl Amoussou defeating Bryan Baker at Bellator 72 to become the Season Six Welterweight Champion, and Marcos Galvao defeating Luis Nogueira at Bellator 73 to become the Season Six Bantamweight Champion.
-Pat Curran was also set to defend his Featherweight Championship versus Patricio Friere, who is the Season Four Champion, at Bellator 73 but he was forced to withdraw from the bout due to an injury that occurred during training.
+In the summer of 2012, Bellator held its second Summer Series, which featured a Light Heavyweight tournament to determine a challenger for the reigning Bellator Light Heavyweight Champion, Christian M'Pumbu.
+The Summer Series began on June 22, 2012, and was broadcast nationally on MTV2, comprising three events in total.
+In the Light Heavyweight tournament, Attila Végh defeated Travis Wiuff by knockout in the finals at Bellator 73, becoming the 2012 Bellator Summer Series Light Heavyweight Tournament Champion.

+In addition to the Light Heavyweight tournament, Bellator hosted several featured bouts, including a third fight between Marius Zaromskis and Waachiim Spiritwolf at Bellator 72.
+Bellator also concluded two Season Six tournaments, with Karl Amoussou defeating Bryan Baker at Bellator 72 to become the Season Six Welterweight Champion, and Marcos Galvao defeating Luis Nogueira at Bellator 73 to become the Season Six Bantamweight Champion.
+Pat Curran was scheduled to defend his Featherweight Championship against Patricio Friere, the Season Four Champion, at Bellator 73; however, he was forced to withdraw from the bout due to an injury sustained during training.